Construction industry guide 45 min - Instant certificate

 Asbestos Awareness Training for Construction Sites in Ireland.

 Essential Asbestos Awareness Training designed for construction sites, building contractors, and tradespeople.
-Learn safe asbestos handling practices for heavy materials, reduce injury risk, and ensure CAR 2006 (Control of Asbestos Regulations 2006) compliance on Irish construction sites.
+Learn how to recognise asbestos containing materials in older buildings, avoid disturbing them, and ensure CAR 2006 (Control of Asbestos Regulations 2006) compliance on Irish construction sites.

 HSA fully compliant